THEKINGREZ/minepanel/Readme.md

 **Minecraft Docker Manager** is a web-based control panel for managing multiple Minecraft servers running with Docker.
 Inspired by [Crafty Control](https://craftycontrol.com), but fully customizable and built using modern web technologies.

+🧱 Built on top of the excellent projects by itzg:

+- `docker-minecraft-server` – Minecraft server container

+- `docker-mc-backup` – Automated backup companion container

 ![Dashboard View](./assets/Animation.gif)

 ---